Figures logo

 What is an equal pay audit?

-An equal pay audit is a systematic review of how you pay people, designed to spot those sneaky pay gaps that somehow appear between employees doing similar work.
+An equal pay audit is a systematic review of how you pay people, designed to identify unjustifiable pay differences between employees doing similar work.

 Why should you care?
 Well, besides the whole “being a decent human” thing, pay audits reveal inequalities that would otherwise hide in your spreadsheets like compensation gremlins.
 Picture this: two employees, same role, similar experience, but one's making 15% less because… reasons?